How interpretations of the phrase 'from the river to the sea' made it so divisive

 Nevertheless, Munayyer and others say Congress should direct less attention toward what its only Palestinian American member says and focus instead on how to deal with the ongoing military assault and humanitarian crisis inside Gaza.

-More than 10,000 Palestinians have died during the Israeli military's offensive in the area since early October.
+More than 10,000 Palestinians have died during the Israeli military's offensive in the area since early October, according to Gaza's Health Ministry.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.